When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 - Truck transportation: 0.03 tons

-- Total: 2.32 + 0.65 + 0.03 = 3 tons of CO2
+Total: 2.32 + 0.65 + 0.03 = 3 tons of CO2e

 Comparing the results

-- Spend-based carbon accounting: 1.7 tons CO2
+- Spend-Based: 1.7 tons CO2e

-- Activity-based carbon accounting: 3 tons CO2
+- Activity-Based: 3 tons CO2e

-As we can see, the spend-based method provides a rough estimate, while the activity-based method provides a more accurate and granular calculation of CO2 emissions for the steel production and transportation scenario.
+As we can see, the spend-based method provides a rough estimate, while the activity-based method provides a more accurate and granular calculation of CO2e emissions for the steel production and transportation scenario.
 It’s also almost double the amount!

 The differences in the results highlight the importance of selecting an appropriate carbon accounting method based on the desired level of accuracy, granularity, and available data.
 Our carbon accounting platform can automate these calculations for you and will always select the right data.